 Kotor

 Corfu.
 Yes please.
 More Corfu.
 My favorite Greek island.
 It’s not in the Adriatic, it’s technically in the Ionian Sea and while it is a part of Greece, it kinda feels like Italy.
 That’s probably why I love it so much.
-I told Carrie that if she buys a house in Corfu I would buy the boat.
+I told Jenny that if she buys a house in Corfu I would buy the boat.
 The Ionian islands are the only islands in Greece that were never ruled by the Ottoman Empire, so Corfu never got those Turkish white washed buildings you associate with Greece.
 It was also able to maintain a history of artists and artisans more easily than its Aegean siblings.
 Corfu has a lovely old town that I love getting lost in.
 Every single person I meet there is so warm and kind and remembers me every time I come back.
 I feel at home there.
 My days alone wandering Corfu are incredibly cathartic.
 My first time there I was wandering past a jewelry shop and I almost continued by but I felt compelled by the universe to go in.
 That is how I met Pavlos, a man who I certainly know from a previous life.
 He is a silversmith and jeweler whom I have spent a fortune on because he makes beautiful jewelry and sells it to me at very generous prices.
 Probably because we are soulmates or were soulmates or something about his jewelry has healing properties for me.
 Pavlos sees right into me.
 I bring everyone to meet him including my mom whom he gifted a long chain necklace to match one of mine.
 I do have a favorite restaurant in Corfu that I visit every time.
 It’s called “Elia” and it is a traditional Greek restaurant that makes all the standard Greek things perfectly.
 They also have a really great vibe and often gift me a limoncello at the end of my meal.
 The best gelato is from “Papagiorgis” and is really the only place I bother to get gelato in any port.
 There is a little spot where the town meets the water that I refer to as “the town beach” but is actually called “Faliraki Square”.
 I come here after my wanderings and swim in the perfect clear water next to the ancient fortress and try to figure out how I deserve such a cool life.
 There is one unchecked box on my Corfu to do list and that is Paleokastritsa Beach.
 It is said to be one of the beach beaches in Greece and I don’t want to miss it.
-Corfu is a big island and I have only seen one tiny portion of it, but as soon as Carrie buys that house and I get that boat I’ll be able to check out the rest.
+Corfu is a big island and I have only seen one tiny portion of it, but as soon as Jenny buys that house and I get that boat I’ll be able to check out the rest.

 UPDATE: On my final visit to Corfu, I DID make it to Paleokastritsa!
-My friend Clark and I went to Akron Beach Club and spent the day drinking and swimming and lounging and it was awesome.
+My friend Coen and I went to Akron Beach Club and spent the day drinking and swimming and lounging and it was awesome.
 I will be returning to Corfu.

 Corfù